Thanet Earth: Power

 The complex is powered by combined heat and power systems that create heat, power and carbon dioxide (which is absorbed by the plants) for the greenhouses.
 Through a partnership with a Virtual power plant they also export their excess power to the grid and automatically add extra power to the grid at times of peak demand.

 Controversies

-In it was reported that during misty nights the lit glasshouses were a source of light pollution in the form of a clearly visible night glow.
+It was reported that during misty nights the lit glasshouses were a source of light pollution in the form of a clearly visible night glow.
 The company were quoted as saying that "For ventilation purposes we have to leave tiny gaps where the blinds meet.
 Even when the blinds are fully closed we estimate that approximately 2 per cent of area is uncovered."

 Media

 As the first of its kind in the UK, the Thanet Earth project received minor, but national coverage.